Page 1 of 4

 All you have to do is create a class that inherits from Attribute:

 It is usual to use a name of the form Xattribute and if you do the system will treat the names X and Xattribute as the same.

 Unfortunately if you do declare the class as Xattribute, e.g. ASCIIattribute, then IntelliSense prompts with the full name.
 Personally I’d rather keep attribute names short and meaningful so I prefer:

 Now you can apply the attribute to any class as in:

 public class MyClass

-Of course nothing happens if you do this but it is legal syntax – now to give it some semantics.
+Of course nothing happens if you do this, there is no default attribute behaviour worth worrying about, but it is legal syntax – now to give it some semantics.

 The key to understanding what is going on here is to realise that the attribute class you have defined is instantiated when anything queries MyClass’s custom attributes.

 To query custom attributes we use the GetCustomAttributes static method of the Attribute class:

 This returns an array consisting of an instance of each attribute class corresponding to the attributes that have been applied to the specified type t.
 Notice that this returns an array containing one instance of every attribute applied to t.